 "People thought, 'Travel is for the elite, we travel by bus,' " said Jason Ward, Azul's customer services director, who had worked with Neeleman at JetBlue.
-"So we can help them to realize that air travel is affordable, accessible and that it's for everybody, not just for the rich."
+"So we can help them to realize that air travel is affordable, accessible, and that it's for everybody, not just for the rich."

-On a recent day, Maria Jose Silva, 50, explained that she was so excited about boarding her first airplane that she could not sleep the night before.
+On a recent day, Maria Jose Silva, 50,

+explained that she was so excited about boarding an airplane for the first time that she could not sleep the night before.